ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

     A non-informative `w` parameter might be fine in an environment where clients and servers are tightly coupled.
-Conveying policies with this detail on a large scale would be very complex and implementations would be likely not interoperable.
+Conveying policies with this detail on a large scale would be very complex and implementations would likely be not interoperable.
 We thus decided to leave `w` as an informational parameter and only rely on the limit, remaining and reset parameters for defining the throttling
     behavior.

 11. Can I use RateLimit fields in trailers?
     Servers usually establish whether the request is in-quota before creating a response, so the RateLimit field values should be already available in that moment.
-    Supporting trailers has the only advantage that allows to provide more up-to-date information to the client in case of slow responses.
+    Supporting trailers has the only advantage that it allows to provide more up-to-date information to the client in case of slow responses.
     However, this complicates client implementations with respect to combining fields from headers and accounting for intermediaries that drop trailers.
     Since there are no current implementations that use trailers, we decided to leave this as a future-work.